shoan-raj/shoan-raj.github.io/content/authors/admin/_index.md

 ## About Me

 I am a 2nd year undergradute student at the Indian Institute of Technology, Delhi.

+My research interests lie in building intelligent agents using reinforcement learning and generative models.